pschatzmann/TinyTelnetServer/README.md

 # TinyTelnetServer

-A simple Arduino library to build a flexible telnet server.
+A simple Arduino library to easily build your custom Command Line Interface (CLI) via a serial and telnet server.

 By default a microcontroller does not support any telnet commands.
 Therefore I implemented a flexible functionality to register the commands that you want to provide.

-### Examples
+### Some Simple Examples

-I am providing an example that uses [WiFi.h](/examples/wifi-telnet-server/wifi-telnet-server.ino) and one that relies on the [Ethernet.h](/examples/ethernet-telnet-server/ethernet-telnet-server.ino)
+For __telnet__, I am providing an example that uses [WiFi.h](/examples/wifi-telnet-server/wifi-telnet-server.ino) and one that relies on the [Ethernet.h](/examples/ethernet-telnet-server/ethernet-telnet-server.ino)

+For the __serial server__ I am providing [an example](examples/serial-server/serial-server.ino) that uses Serial.

 I am registering the led function: you can execute _help_ to provide the list of all supported commands and _led(on)_ or _led(off)_ to switch the led on and off.

+### Predefined Command Handlers

+As examples, I am providing some predefined command handler implementations

+- KARadioCommands
+- SDFileCommands

 ### Documentation